Marion County Community Center Project

 2006

+Healthy Arkansas Committees in Marion County vote to pursue a community center and initiate a survey to get input from the people.
 Graduate students of the College of Business at Arkansas State University, Jonesboro were enlisted to develop a survey, tabulate the results, and write a strategic plan for building a community center in Marion County.

 2004-2005

-Arkansas Department of Health and Marion County Hometown Health establish Healthy Arkansas Committees for children, workplace, and aging Arkansans.
+Pursuant to the Marion County Health survey of 2003, the Arkansas Department of Health and Marion County Hometown Health establish Healthy Arkansas Committees for children, workplace, and aging Arkansans.

 2003

-Behavioral Risk Factor Surveillance System (BRFSS) survey was sponsored by Marion County Hometown Health, Inc. This survey covered a number of health related subjects including smoking, exercise, prevention, etc.
+A county wide health assessment phone survey was conducted by the University of Arkansas, Little Rock.
+The Behavioral Risk Factor Surveillance System (BRFSS) survey was sponsored by Marion County Hometown Health, Inc. This survey covered a number of health related subjects including smoking, exercise, prevention, etc.

 2002